Title

 Executive Order No. 355 created the Land Settlement and Development Corporation (LASEDECO) in the Philippines, with the purpose of facilitating the acquisition and cultivation of agricultural lands, providing opportunities for farmers to own farms, and establishing credit agencies and other services for settlers.

-The corporation created is named the Land Settlement and Development Corporation, abbreviated as LASEDECO.
+The corporation created is the Land Settlement and Development Corporation, abbreviated as LASEDECO.

-LASEDECO shall exist for a period of twenty-five years from the effective date of the Executive Order.
+LASEDECO shall exist for a period of twenty-five (25) years from the effective date of the Order.

-Within ten years after the final grant, farm lands and townsite lots shall not be encumbered, alienated, or transferred except by inheritance, and they shall not be liable to satisfy any debt contracted prior to the expiration of the said period.
+Within ten years after the final grant, the farm lands and townsite lots may not—except by inheritance—be encumbered, alienated, or transferred, nor shall they become liable to satisfy any debt contracted prior to expiration of the ten-year period; however, improvements or crops may be mortgaged or pledged to credit agencies authorized by the Board.

-No officer or employee of LASEDECO shall be permitted to acquire, directly or indirectly, any land within the territorial jurisdiction of the Corporation.
+No officer or employee may acquire, directly or indirectly, any land within the territorial jurisdiction of the Corporation.

 Analyze Cases Smarter, Faster